aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/styles/reusing-style-objects/_index.md

 {{% alert color="primary" %}}
-Because the [**Cell.style**](https://reference.aspose.com/cells/javascript-cpp/cell/#style--) / [**Cell.style**](https://reference.aspose.com/cells/javascript-cpp/cell/#style-style-) approach uses a lot less memory, and is efficient, the older Cell.style property which consumed a lot of unnecessary memory was removed with the release of Aspose.Cells 7.1.0.
+Because the [**Cell.style**](https://reference.aspose.com/cells/javascript-cpp/cell/#style--) / [**Cell.style**](https://reference.aspose.com/cells/javascript-cpp/cell/#style-style-) approach uses far less memory and is efficient, the older Cell.style property, which consumed a lot of unnecessary memory, was removed with the release of Aspose.Cells 7.1.0.
 {{% /alert %}}